inside.ewu.edu

 Satisfies: a university graduation requirement–global studies.

-This course explores the diverse societies of China, Mongolia, Japan, and Korea from 1200 B.C.E. to present.
+Explores the diverse societies of China, Mongolia, Japan, and Korea from 1200 B.C.E. to present.
 The first half covers traditional beliefs, practices, political systems, concepts of justice, and the role of women.
 The second half examines how East Asians resisted and negotiated the post–1800 European new world order and its existential challenges: Western imperialism, capitalism, industrialization, democracy, communism, fascism, achieving a synthesis of tradition and transformation.

 HIST 215.
 EARLY AFRICAN AMERICAN HISTORY: ANCIENT AFRICA TO THE END OF THE RECONSTRUCTION 1877.
 5 Credits.